whatwg/urlpattern/explainer.md

 Multiple product teams at Google have requested better control over service worker scope matching.
 In particular, the ability to restrict a service worker to a root URL has come up repeatedly.
 There are also some products that would like to restrict the service worker to a particular URL query parameter.

+We also have feedback from two large e-commerce sites based in the US.

+The first e-commerce site provided positive feedback stating the proposal "it is aligned to solve some of the problems that we are facing i.e., different teams maintaining and deploying various parts of a web app."

+The second e-commerce site indicated they view their entire site as a single product and would most likely not use the features proposed in this explainer.
+They would like a single service worker instance.
+They indicated multiples scopes and exclude lists would possibly be useful, though, to restrict the service worker to disjoint sections of their product URL space.

 ## References & Acknowledgements